Is MoSys, Inc. (MOSY) a great play right now?

-On Thursday, shares of MoSys, Inc. (NASDAQ:MOSY) marked $2.55 per share versus a previous $1.36 closing price.
-With having a 87.50% gain, an insight into the fundamental values of MoSys, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-MOSY showed a rise of 44.48% within its YTD performance, with highs and lows between $0.78 – $5.16 during the period of 52 weeks, compared to the simple moving average of 14.93% in the period of the last 200 days.
+On Monday, shares of MoSys, Inc. (NASDAQ:MOSY) marked $1.47 per share versus a previous $1.64 closing price.
+With having a -10.37% loss, an insight into the fundamental values of MoSys, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+MOSY showed a fall of -16.71% within its YTD performance, with highs and lows between $0.78 – $5.16 during the period of 52 weeks, compared to the simple moving average of -33.30% in the period of the last 200 days.

 The Benchmark Company equity researchers changed the status of MoSys, Inc. (NASDAQ: MOSY) shares from “Speculative Buy” to a “Hold” rating in the report published on April 13th, 2017.
 Other analysts, including The Benchmark Company, also published their reports on MOSY shares.
 The Benchmark Company repeated the rating from the previous report, marking MOSY under “Speculative Buy” rating, in the report published on November 4th, 2016.
 Additionally, MOSY shares got another “Buy” rating from ROTH Capital, setting a target price of $4 on the company’s shares, according to the report published in November 5th, 2014.
 On March 26th, 2013, Feltl & Co.
 Initiated an Buy rating and increased its price target to $6.50.
 On the other hand, Benchmark Initiated the “Buy” rating for MOSY shares, as published in the report on February 12th, 2010.
 Stanford Research seems to be going bullish on the price of MOSY shares, based on the price prediction for MOSY.
 Another “Buy” rating came from MDB Capital Group, providing a prediction for price target according to the report published in January 19th, 2007.